-This definitive guide to the best hiking shoes available provides information on the 11 best hiking shoes as well as tips on what to consider before you make your purchase.
+This definitive guide provides information on the best hiking shoes you can buy.
 In it, we break down each model's key features, such as support, material, weight and more.

 Danner’s most iconic hiking boot is the Mountain Light, which, despite what its name might have you believe, is notably not lightweight (it is rugged as hell though).
 The Trail 2650, however, actually is light.
 Danner says that they're 24 ounces a pair, the shoe is its lightest piece of hiking footwear yet.
 To get there, Danner built its upper with a combination of leather and mesh and used a Vibram outsole for traction.